 Playing guitar and piano are among Mr. Sisson’s other creative outlets.
 As a Thomas Edison aficionado, he finds inspiration in reading the great inventor’s patents and likes to think Mr. Edison would enjoy being part of the ZincFive team.

-Some of the world’s leading industries have prospered from Raymond Sohn’s professional understanding and expert execution of all phases of manufacturing operations.
-Now, Mr. Sohn is applying his 20 years of experience to bring nickel-zinc battery solutions to global scale.
-He manages ZincFive’s innovative manufacturing solutions; product lifecycle, engineering and program management; factory and applications engineering; global supply chain; strategic outsourcing; service & support; system integration; and quality assurance.
+Some of the world’s leading industries have prospered from Raymond Sohn’s professional understanding and expert execution of all phases of technology company operations.
+Now, Mr. Sohn is applying his over 20 years of experience to bring nickel-zinc battery based solutions to global scale.
+He leads ZincFive’s manufacturing, engineering, supply chain, QA, and service and support groups as an integrated, high velocity organization.
+As such, he manages efforts in product development/lifecycle, program management, strategic outsourcing and quality assurance.

-Recipient of many Center of Excellence Awards, Mr. Sohn has successfully executed multimillion dollar, large scale precision automation systems and process equipment for Samsung, Corning Display, Boston Scientific and Abbot Vascular.
-He also worked at Quadrant (Poly-Hi Solidur), ATS Group (Automation Tooling Systems Group), nLIGHT (high power laser industry) and Lam Research.
+Recipient of many Center of Excellence Awards, Mr. Sohn has successfully executed multimillion dollar, large scale precision automation systems and process equipment for Sharp, Samsung, Corning Display, Boston Scientific Abbot Vascular Dow Chemical and Philips Healthcare.
+He also worked at Quadrant, ATS Group (Automation Tooling Systems Group), nLIGHT and Lam Research.

 Mr. Sohn holds patents for chemical etch bench apparatus and fiber monitoring apparatus inventions.
 Music and enjoying the Pacific Northwest outdoors are among Mr. Sohn’s favorite pastimes, including cycling, fishing, hiking and playing the drums.